 Opening in the historical center of Venice, EVOK’s first Italian hotel occupies the former Chamber of Commerce, a few steps from St Mark’s Square.
 The hotel features 43 beautifully-decorated rooms and suites, a spa, a café, a bar, and an excellent gourmet restaurant Palais Royal on the 3rd floor.
 There is a pool on the 5th floor, and La Colline spa features a double treatment room.
 The Nolinski Venezia’s address is on Calle Larga XXII Marzo, a few steps from La Fenice theatre and the San Marco square, with High-end Italian designer shopping close by (Dolce & Gabbana, Gucci, Ferragamo…).

 Website: Nolinski Venezia by EVOK, Venice, Italy.
-Opening: Spring 2023.
+Now Open.
 Photos © EVOK

 88Son Bunyola, Mallorca, Spain